 Tylenol Extra Strength 2 tablets every 6 hours for 24 hours cycle combine with Ibuprofen (Advil/Motrin) 600mg (take 3 200mg tablets) every 6 hours for 24 hours cycle as well.

 Do not take aspirin (ASA) as it will thin your blood and prolong bleeding.
 If necessary, a stronger medication will be prescribed.

-Though the cause is unknown, 2-3% of dental extractions are followed by a clinical condition known as DRY SOCKET.
-Symptoms, which begin 2-3 days following extractions include, loss of blood clot from the socket and moderate to severe pain.
+Symptoms, which begin 2-3 days following extractions include, persistent and increasing pain, swelling, and fever sometimes.
 If you experience any of these symptoms, call our office.